Javedan

-Master Plan

-Location

-Distances from various areas are mentioned below:

-Prices

-Naya Nazimabad was sold to general public at the rate of Rs 6,300 per yard, its worth Rs 60,000 by October 2019, resulting in net wealth generation of Rs 95 bn.

-Demography

-Naya Nazimabad Project is towards it completion accompanied with completion of all odds which are emerging time to time.
-The house prices have also shot up making Naya Nazimabad one of the prime locations for residence in Karachi.
-In the future, the community may house up to 300,000 people.

-Naya Nazimabad Cricket Ground

-Naya Nazimabad Cricket Ground is also the home ground for the PSL franchise, Karachi Kings owned by ARY Group's CEO Salman Iqbal.
-Behind the cricket ground, the Naya Nazimabad Gymkhana is also under construction that will provide residents with recreational activities and other sports areas.

-Designed in-line with the international standards, the cricket stadium is fully functional with five ready to play pitches and equipped with all top of the line facilities like full floodlights, pavilion stand | dressing & shower-rooms, practice pitches etc.

 History

+Javedan Cement Limited was originally incorporated in Pakistan as Valika Cement Limited on June 8, 1961 and was originally owned by Valika family until 1972 when it was nationalized by the government of Pakistan.
+In 1972, it was renamed as Javedan Cement Limited.

 The Javedan Cement Limited (JCL) was privatized and sold at very low prices of Rs.
 4.3 billion ($43 million) to Haji Ghani and Shunaid Qureshi.
 The new owners almost immediately stopped production, dismantled the cement factory and converted the 1,300 acres JCL land into a housing project worth over Rs.
 100 billion ($1 billion).
 Experts believe the cost of total JCL land including mining land could easily cross Rs.
 200 billion ($2 billion).
 The developers of Naya Nazimabad project includes owner of Arif Habib Equity.
 According to experts, the closing of Javedan Cement and establishment of Naya Nazimabad will cost Pakistan government $ 6 million annually.

 Land was given initially for mining to the Javedan corporation for a mining lease only.
-Later, Arif Habib Ghani and Aqeel Karim Dhedhi, a business cartel, bought it with the help of government authorities for a meager price and launched a housing project.
+Later, Arif Habib Ghani and Aqeel Karim Dhedhi, a business cartel, bought it with the help of government authorities and launched a housing project.

+In 2020, Arif Habib proposed fresh investment of Rs 750 million into Naya Nazimabad.